napassorn29/closeloop_manipulator_toolbox/README.md

 **Method**
 - #### *fk(q, outputJoint, mode) --> Homogeneous matrix of outputjoint*:
   Return Homogeneous matrix that describe position and orientation of the outputjoint that return from forward kinematic of the close-loop kinematic by define the rotation of the input joint (Note: require 1 input for 4-bar linkage and 2 input for 5-bar linkage)
-    - q: The angle of the input joint that user wants to rotate.
+    - q: The angle of the input joint that user wants to rotate (list type in 5-bar linkage).
     - outputJoint: Name of joint that user wants to know the position.
     - mode: Positive (Convex Solution), Negative (Concave Solution)